CodeBusters-Wordle-Crackdown/WordleCrackdown/CodeBustersWeb/README.md

 For this step is crucial you download the lastes version or a Long Term Service version of Node.js

+## 4 Step: Install Node.js and run "npm i @react-spring/parallax"

+This module provides a physics based spring like parallax animation.

-## 4 Step: Finally run "npm run dev"
+## N Step: Finally run "npm run dev"

 This will give you a localhost address where the website will be appering